RLGym/rlgym.github.io/docs/tutorials/introduction_to_configuration_objects.md

 timeout_condition = TimeoutCondition(max_steps)
 reward_function = MoveTowardsBallReward()
+obs_builder = AdvancedObs()
 terminal_conditions = [timeout_condition,]

 #All we have to do now is pass our custom configuration functions to rlgym!
 env = rlgym.make("default",
                  spawn_opponents=False,
                  reward_fn=reward_function,
+                 obs_builder=obs_builder,
                  terminal_conditions=terminal_conditions,
                  tick_skip=tick_skip)
 ```
 And just like that we have configured our custom environment!
-Note that we didn't provide an `ObsBuilder` to our environment, this means that the default observation builder for the environment we're configuring will be used.
-The same is true for all optional arguments in an RLGym environment, if any arguments are not provided, the defaults will be used.
+Any optional arguments that we didn't provide will remain at their defaults.

 To learn more about each configuration object and how to implement your own, visit each of their respective [Tutorials](https://rlgym.github.io/docs-page.html#section-3)